nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Upload a patient's medical file: `upload`

 Upload the medical file.
-File must be in either pdf, bmp, jpg, png or gif format.
+File must be in either in pdf, bmp, jpg, png or gif format.
 This index file can contain additional information about the patient, such as medical history, test results, or treatment plans.